 Mr. Tannenbaum regularly appears in all New York state and federal courts, and also frequently represents clients in other jurisdictions.
 A substantial portion of Mr. Tannenbaum’s practice includes the representation of clients in arbitrations, administrative proceedings, and mediations.

-Mr. Tannenbaum has been selected a New York Super Lawyer® in 2013 through 2018.
+Mr. Tannenbaum has been selected a New York Super Lawyer® every year from 2013 through 2023.

 - After a two week trial, obtained a defense jury verdict in July 2013 on behalf of a national specialty finance company which was accused by the plaintiffs of fraudulently misrepresenting its intent to finance the making of a motion picture.
 Prior to rendering its verdict in favor of the defendants, the jury sent out a note asking the court if it could award costs, damages, and punitive damages against the plaintiffs.

 - Dovid Feld v.
 Apple Bank for Savings, 2014 WL 1491817 (1st Dep't 2014) – Obtained decision and order from the Appellate Division, First Department, affirming pre-answer dismissal of the entire putative class action complaint against Apple Bank for Savings (the third largest savings bank in New York State) which alleged that Apple had engaged in unlawful and improper practices in imposition of overdraft fees on its savings deposit and checking account customers.